 And I use melted coconut oil for the chocolate frosting.

 According to my husband, who ate five in one sitting(!): “Not a strong vanilla taste.
 But the cupcakes have an appealing yellow cake texture and flavor that complements the bittersweet Valrhona-coconut frosting.
 The dark chocolate flavor resonates, especially with a tiny sprinkle of Celtic sea salt on top!”

 If I do say so, myself….these cupcakes are delicious!
 With six eggs and coconut oil, they also contain plenty of blood sugar-stabilizing healthy fat and protein.
 A little sprinkle of mineral-rich Celtic sea salt (coarse-ground) on the chocolate frosting adds delicious contrast to the bittersweet of the chocolate and the gentle sweetness of the maple syrup.
 But it’s up to you—you can add or omit the Celtic sea salt.

-Eating these cupcakes was a lovely pleasure; it also helped me see where I stood in my relationship with sugar and flour.
-After enjoying three cupcakes (they’re small!), I felt completely full and satisfied.
+These cupcakes are a lovely and pleasurable occasional indulgence.
+I found that post-sugar detox, I felt completely full and satisfied eating three cupcakes (they’re small!).
 In fact, five hours passed before I felt the first twinges of hunger again.

 Everyone is different.
-And your ability to tolerate sugar will be different than mine.
+Your ability to tolerate sugar will be different than mine.
 For me, the cupcakes were just sweet enough, just indulgent enough to satisfy my physiological, emotional and psychological desire for sugar.